Geometry-Editable and Appearance-Preserving Object Compositon: Experiments

-\subsection{User study}
+\subsection{User Study}

-We conducted a user study to compare our method with other existing approaches.
-A total of 25 participants evaluated 30 groups of images, each containing a scene, a specified location or mask, and results generated by various methods.
-Participants assessed these results based on two criteria: \textbf{Composition Quality}, which measures whether the inserted object aligns with the intended geometric properties within the scene, and \textbf{Visual Consistency}, which evaluates whether the inserted object maintains consistency with the original in terms of texture, color, and material.
-As shown in Tab.~\ref{table:user_study}, our proposed method is preferred by users on both composition quality and visual consistency metrics, demonstrating its superiority in editing objects to align geometrically with the background scene while preserving their appearance details.
+To comprehensively evaluate the perceptual performance of our method against representative methods based on Stable Diffusion v1.5, we conducted a rigorous user study.
+A total of 25 participants were invited to evaluate 30 sets of randomly sampled test cases.
+Each set consisted of a background scene with a specified mask and results generated by six different methods.
+Participants assessed the results based on two distinct criteria: \textbf{Composition Quality}, which measures the geometric alignment and naturalness of the inserted object within the scene context, and \textbf{Visual Consistency}, which evaluates the fidelity of texture, color, and material preservation relative to the reference object.

+The quantitative results are summarized in Fig.~\ref{fig:user_study}.
+Our proposed method demonstrates superior performance across both metrics.
+Specifically, in terms of Composition Quality, our method achieved the highest preference rate of 37.50\%, surpassing the second-best approach (Mimicbrush) by 8.33\%.
+More notably, in Visual Consistency, our method secured a dominant preference rate of 41.50\%, nearly doubling the score of the nearest competitor (21.00\%).
+These statistics strongly validate that our framework not only accurately aligns objects with the underlying scene geometry but also excels in preserving fine-grained appearance details, aligning well with human perceptual preferences.